 - Your physical address

 - Your (professional) email address

-Next, add today’s date, the name of the hiring manager, the company you’re applying for a position in, and the job title for the position you’re applying for.
+Next, add today’s date, the name of the hiring manager and the company you’re applying for a position in.

 2. Salutation and “the hook”